Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Related Work

-Prior research has primarily engaged people in auditing \textit{limited sets of GenAI outputs}, while acknowledging the needs for better toolings for scalable, systemtic auditing \cite{shelby2024generative, deng2025weaudit}.
-However, research in HCI show that crowdsourced auditing remains challenging and costly due to data scale and often narrow evalaution criteria \cite{cabrera2021discovering, deng2023understanding}.
+Prior research has primarily engaged people in auditing \textit{limited sets of GenAI outputs}, while acknowledging the need for better toolings for scalable, systematic auditing \cite{shelby2024generative, deng2025weaudit}.
+However, research in HCI shows that crowdsourced auditing remains challenging and costly due to data scale and often narrow evaluation criteria \cite{cabrera2021discovering, deng2023understanding}.
 To this end, recent studies have begun to focus on scalable auditing of generative AI, primarily addressing two key challenges.
 First, evaluating large numbers of outputs within limited timeframes: here, human-in-the-loop auditing combines large language models for automatic evaluation with user-facing summaries~\cite{llm-as-a-judge, who-validates, llm-audit-llm}, and annotations and visualizations have been introduced to support interpretation~\cite{gero-atscale, adversaflow}.
 Second, early auditing tools often relied on rigid quantitative metrics, but recent efforts allow users to define their own criteria~\cite{evallm}.

-However, aforementioned work on improving systematic auditing has mainly focused on auditing text-to-text models.
+However, the aforementioned work on improving systematic auditing has mainly focused on auditing text-to-text models.
 Extending them to text-to-image models introduces new challenges: Images contain rich semantic information (e.g., objects and styles) that can lead to a diverse range of auditing criteria, yet there is a notable lack of tools to assist auditors in interpreting auditing results for iterative assessments in the image context \cite{pettersson1993visual}.
+Despite recent research effort from the AI safety and CV community on automated red-teaming to reveal risks~\cite{li2024art, d2024openbias} and designing harm-resistant generative models to mitigate them~\cite{li2024safegen, schramowski2023safe, orgad2023editing}, human-driven and human-AI collaborative auditing is still deemed crucial for revealing subtle, contextual harmful behavior patterns closely related to domain knowledge and live experiences, urging for mixed-initative, systematic auditing tools~\cite{Rastogi2023LLM-audit-LLM, cabrera2023zeno,enduseraudits}.
 To fill this gap, \textbf{our work introduces Vipera, which integrates visual cues and AI-driven auditing suggestions, to support structured and systematic exploration of auditing criteria in the image domain}.
-In next section, we exand on the unique challenges of auditing image context.
+In contrast to prior auditing tools, Vipera enables both \textit{breadth} (rapid exploration across many criteria) and \textit{depth} (guided reasoning with AI-generated insights), helping auditors move beyond surface-level observations toward more comprehensive and reproducible image audits by organically blending visual and AI-driven supports.
+In the next section, we expand on the unique challenges of auditing image context. \looseness=-1